-This is IAB’s three-year degree, a high-energy intensive course which trains, educates and develops creative performers who can work across a range of acting, dance and musical theatre styles and forms.
+This is IAB’s three-year degree, a highly intensive course which trains, educates and develops creative performers who can work across a range of acting, dance and musical theatre styles and forms.

-The highly vocational and very practical programme is led by a team of tutors with enormous experience both in their own performance work and in teaching performing arts, and you will be studying with fellow international students on a unique interdisciplinary campus, where dancers, actors, singers and musicians inspire each other to create fantastic work.
+The purely vocational and largely practical programme is led by a team of tutors with enormous experience both in their own performance work and in teaching performing arts, and you will be studying with fellow international students on a unique interdisciplinary campus, where dancers, actors, singers and musicians inspire each other to create fantastic work.

 Two paths to choose from

-This degree can be studied through one of two paths.
-Both of them offer an exceptional level of skills training as well as a thorough education in Musical Theatre and the performance industry.
+This degree can be studied through one of two paths from the second year onwards.
+Both offer an exceptional level of skills training as well as a thorough education in Musical Theatre and the performance industry.

 The first path, for 'triple threat' performers, gives equal weight to acting, dance and singing.
 The dance component is especially significant here, and that makes it a route highly suitable for those with a strong background in dance.

-The second path also teaches the three elements, but while basic dance work is included the emphasis is more on singing and acting.
+The second path also teaches the three elements, but while dance technique is included the emphasis is more on singing and acting.
 If your dance background is not as strong this might be the best choice for you.